daulet/replay/examples/http/README.md

 # HTTP example

 This is a sample HTTP application that depends on another HTTP dependency.
-It meant to emulate use cases where you'd like test HTTP application without having to run the dependency service, e.g. because it is expensive to run/invoke.
+It meant to emulate use cases where you'd like test HTTP application without having to run the dependency service, e.g. because it is expensive to start or slow to invoke.

 * Dependency service simply returns "Hello, \<path\>" for all paths starting with "/foo" and "Hi, \<path\>" for all paths starting with "/bar".
 Everything else returns 404.
 * Application service parses the HTTP path, squares any number it finds in path components and passes updated path to the dependency service.